-These have several policies earmarked for varied departments – from administration to customer handling and data processing, everything needs to be managed through integrated yet varying protocol mechanisms.
-So, efficient policy and procedure management in this case does not remain a simple idea but translates into a critical system.
+Organizations have several policies earmarked for varied departments – from administration to customer handling and data processing, everything needs to be managed through integrated yet varying protocol mechanisms.
+So, efficient policy and procedure management, in this case, does not remain a simple idea but translates into a critical system.

 Understanding these layers of compliance management is only possible when you correlate the distinction between policy and procedure management.
-This enables their use as a cohesive force and facilitates alignment of operations with the applicable regulatory frameworks.
-To know more about these two crucial elements, and the key attributes that set them apart, read on.
+This enables their use as a cohesive force and facilitates the alignment of operations with the applicable regulatory frameworks.
+To know more about these two crucial elements – policies and procedures, and the key attributes that set them apart, read on.

 Differentiating factors: Policy Management vs Procedure Management